 Because appointments can be brief, it's a good idea to be well prepared for your appointment.
 Here's some information to help you get ready for your appointment, and know what to expect from your doctor.

 What you can do

-Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
-List your questions from most important to least important in case time runs out.
+Your time with your doctor is limited, so preparing a list of questions can help you make the most of your time together.
 For an enlarged prostate evaluation, some basic questions to ask your doctor include:

 What to expect from your doctor

 An initial evaluation for enlarged prostate will likely include:

 Your doctor may use additional tests to rule out other problems and help confirm enlarged prostate is causing your urinary symptoms.
 These can include:

 Prostate cancer is entirely different than prostate gland enlargement, even though they can cause some similar symptoms and may be detected by some of the same tests.
 Having an enlarged prostate doesn't reduce or increase the risk of prostate cancer.
 Even if you're being treated for an enlarged prostate gland, you still need to continue regular prostate exams to screen for cancer.
 Surgery for prostate gland enlargement may identify cancer in its early stages.

 A wide variety of treatments are available for enlarged prostate.
 They include medications, surgery and minimally invasive surgery.
 The best treatment choice for you depends on several factors, including how much your symptoms bother you, the size of your prostate, other health conditions you may have, your age and your preference.
 If your symptoms aren't too bad, you may decide not to have treatment and wait to see whether your symptoms become more bothersome over time.